 Top / Featured Image credits: My own whacked out remix of the cover of Putnam’s book.
 It’s as clear as sludge (well not to me) whether this is infringement or artistic parody.
 If you think there are hard and fast rules in this space, well #BeachFrontPropertyAvailableInArizona

 The post "Imaginary Bestseller!
-“Tweeting Alone” (and the making thereof)" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2015/08/tweeting-alone/) on August 26, 2015.
+“Tweeting Alone” (and the making thereof)" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2015/08/tweeting-alone/) on August 26, 2015.